 The election campaign that propelled Miloš Zeman to the Czech presidency a year ago was a mixture of boundless self-belief, disregard for political convention and ruthless targeting of opponents.

-Zeman’s first year in office has seen him bring these self-same qualities in a concerted drive to remake the Czech political system, revealing a hitherto unsuspected taste for political risk-taking.
+Zeman’s first year in office has seen him bring these self-same qualities to bear in a concerted drive to remake the Czech political system, revealing a hitherto unsuspected taste for political risk-taking.

 The net effect, however, has been far from Zeman intended.
 His initiatives have wreaked a trail of political destruction, felling both friend and foe alike and leaving the president himself politically damaged and deeply unpopular.